stefanhiemer/topoptlab/docs/source/introduction/crashcourse_fem.md

 notes by Dennis Kochmann (https://mm.ethz.ch/education/lecture-notes.html), and the textbook by Peter Wriggers {cite}`wriggers2008nonlinear` for advanced topics.
-This section outlines the basic "recipe" to discretize a physical problem described by a partial differential equation (PDE) using FEM.
+This section outlines the basic "recipe" to discretize a physical problem described by a partial differential equation (PDE) using FEM which is commonly done the following the steps:

+- derive weak form
+- if PDE nonlinear: linearize
+- approximate weak form

+In this section we will restrict ourselves to examples of linear problems and only hint or show final results for nonlinear problems.

 ## From Strong to Weak Form
 Most physical problems can be written as PDEs based on a conservation law or